Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 * Plan

-I wanted to create a form for the user so they can add their crystals and store information about them.
+I wanted to create a form for the user so they can add their crystals and store them in the db

+* Implementation

+I created a form for the user to add crystals to their userprofile and didn't set any limit to it.

+* Test
+I tried adding a number of different crystals to different users.

+* Result

+Crystals are added to the db.

+* Verdict

+The Add Crystal form works as planned

+**As a user I want to, add information about each crystal**

+* Plan

+I wanted the user to bale to add information about each crystal using a form.
 The form should hold information about such things as name, color, usage proper and chakras.
 But I also wanted the user to be able keep a little bit of track of how and when they use their crystals, if they liked.

 * Implementation

 I created a form for the user to add crystals to their userprofile.
-In the for they can add name, color, usage, mark if the crystal is waterproof and/or sunproof, choose the chakras represented by that crystal, add number of crystals they own, pick a date when it was last used, choose what it was used for and add a note.
+In the form they can add name, color, usage, mark if the crystal is waterproof and/or sunproof, choose the chakras represented by that crystal, add number of crystals they own, pick a date when it was last used, choose what it was used for and add a note.
 When the user clicks on the "Add Crystal" button a flash message will tell